nodiscc/shaarchiver/README.md

   -d DIR, --destination=DIR
                         destination backup DIR
-  -m, --markdown        create a summary of files with markdown --no-extract-audio    do not extract audio from downloaded music
+  -m, --markdown        create a summary of files with markdown -n, --no-download     do not download files

 ```